cwoodall/cwoodall.github.io/_posts/blog/2016-12-24-making-gifs-from-videos-in-linux.md

 I started making some `.gif`s to embed in documentation and my notes as I develop **[Rusty Nail][rusty-nail]**.
 I always have to lookup how to convert the images to `gif`s.
-Everytime I am also concerned with how big the `.gif`s are so after doing some looking around I made a little script which uses `ffmpeg`, `convert`, and `gifsicle` (with `giflossy`) to take an input `mp4`, `webm`, or any video that ffmpeg can decode.
+Every time I am also concerned with how big the `.gif`s are so after doing some looking around I made a little script which uses `ffmpeg`, `convert`, and `gifsicle` (with `giflossy`) to take an input `mp4`, `webm`, or any video that ffmpeg can decode.